 Travel agencies have been accepted as important intermediary entities in the tourism value chain, acting as conduits between tourists and providers of the service (Cooper et al., 2008).
 In the digital era, their role has expanded from traditional travel selling and itinerary management into destination marketing, online engagement, and promoting sustainable tourism.
 In this research, we will highlight the main roles of travel agencies in promoting tourist destinations within the context of Bangladesh.

 2.1.
-Intermediary and Information Provider: The primary function for travel agencies, by offering travelers accurate and up-to-date information concerning destinations, travel conditions, and services available (Buhalis, 2000).
+Intermediary and Information Provider

+The primary function for travel agencies, by offering travelers accurate and up-to-date information concerning destinations, travel conditions, and services available (Buhalis, 2000).
 This information is able to assist tourists indirectly by resolving complicated travel choices through expert advice and comparison information provided by travel agencies.

 RQ1: TourBook provides accurate and up-to-date information about tourist destinations.

 2.2.
+Destination Promoter

-Destination Promoter: Travel agencies are instrumental in destination branding and marketing processes through advertising, brochures, and social media-based digital content (Middleton & Clarke, 2001) and creating awareness about destinations, as essentially they market the destination's own unique attractions in terms of culture, history, and nature (Pike, 2008).
+Travel agencies are instrumental in destination branding and marketing processes through advertising, brochures, and social media-based digital content (Middleton & Clarke, 2001) and creating awareness about destinations, as essentially they market the destination's own unique attractions in terms of culture, history, and nature (Pike, 2008).

 RQ2: TourBook effectively promotes lesser-known tourist destinations in Bangladesh.

 2.3.
-Travel Planner and Package Developer: An agency organizes package tours for travelers, including transportation, accommodation, meals, and activities, and facilitates travel, both in getting a tourist where he or she wants to go and in bringing him or her back (Laws, 1995).
+Travel Planner and Package Developer

+An agency organizes package tours for travelers, including transportation, accommodation, meals, and activities, and facilitates travel, both in getting a tourist where he or she wants to go and in bringing him or her back (Laws, 1995).

 RQ3: TourBook effectively promotes lesser-known tourist destinations in Bangladesh.

 2.4.
-Market Researcher and Analyzer: Agencies will research the market to discover travel behaviors, consumer preferences as well as new markets (Kotler et al., 2010).
+Market Researcher and Analyzer

+Agencies will research the market to discover travel behaviors, consumer preferences as well as new markets (Kotler et al., 2010).
 The market research contributes valuable knowledge for campaign and service development for specific tourist types (Hossain et al., 2025).

 RQ4: TourBook understands the preferences of Bangladeshi travelers.

 2.5.
-Digital and Social Media Marketer: With modern travel agencies increasingly relying upon digital spaces like websites, mobile apps, and social media for connecting with and communicating with potential travelers (Xiang & Gretzel, 2010), many opportunities exist for communication in real time, storytelling at destinations, and visual representation for aspirational promotion that influences the decision making of travelers (Chung & Buhalis, 2008).
+Digital and Social Media Marketer

+With modern travel agencies increasingly relying upon digital spaces like websites, mobile apps, and social media for connecting with and communicating with potential travelers (Xiang & Gretzel, 2010), many opportunities exist for communication in real time, storytelling at destinations, and visual representation for aspirational promotion that influences the decision making of travelers (Chung & Buhalis, 2008).

 RQ5: TourBook’s digital presence (website, app, social media) is engaging and informative.

 2.6.
-Cultural and Community Linker: Travel agencies can act as a bridge between travelers and the local community, providing culturally immersive experiences while marketing local heritage sites (Richards, 2007).
+Cultural and Community Linker

+Travel agencies can act as a bridge between travelers and the local community, providing culturally immersive experiences while marketing local heritage sites (Richards, 2007).
 This fosters a mutual understanding of each other's culture, traditions, and lifestyles, while also supporting the local economy.

 RQ6: TourBook’s tours promote cultural understanding and respect for local traditions.

 2.7.
+Sustainable Tourism Advocate

-Sustainable Tourism Advocate: Diversity of agencies is promoting sustainable tourism options, rounds of sustainable travel options, promoting good guest behavior, and sponsoring conservation efforts (Weaver, 2006).
+Diversity of agencies is promoting sustainable tourism options, rounds of sustainable travel options, promoting good guest behavior, and sponsoring conservation efforts (Weaver, 2006).
 All of these roles are particularly important when discussing sustainable tourism themes in a developing country like Bangladesh.

 RQ7: TourBook promotes environmentally responsible travel options.

 2.8.
-Crisis Manager and Support Provider: Travel companies provide important services during crises (e.g., natural disasters, pandemics) including (emotional) support, logistical support, re-booking and up-to-date information so that clients are safe and satisfied (Ritchie, 2004).
+Crisis Manager and Support Provider

+Travel companies provide important services during crises (e.g., natural disasters, pandemics) including (emotional) support, logistical support, re-booking and up-to-date information so that clients are safe and satisfied (Ritchie, 2004).

 RQ8: TourBook provides timely support during travel disruptions or emergencies.